 Both countries are part of the five eyes, which is an alliance of five countries that spy on their citizens and share their information with each other.
 Therefore, both providers cannot guarantee that they won’t have to hand over your data to agencies if asked for it.

 Numerous tech companies in the US and Canada are forced by government agencies to hand over user data which violates users’ right to privacy.
 Therefore, we’d recommend you to think twice about purchasing either of these two for yourself.
 Moreover, keeping jurisdiction aside, TunnelBear is indeed a quality VPN provider that can go toe-to-toe against top-class VPN providers such as CyberGhost.
 So if the jurisdiction doesn’t matter for you much, you can think about getting TunnelBear.
 We recently compared it with CyberGhost and to see the full brawl, check out CyberGhost vs TunnelBear in Australia comparison.

 2. Logging Policy: TunnelBear vs PIA in Australia

 |Stores some personally identifiable information including connection logs||No traffic logs, but the overall policy is vague|

 - The operating system of the user

 - TunnelBear app version the user is currently using

 - Total data used per month

 PIA Logging Policy:

-To know more about VPN services’ logging policies, read this dedicated guide.
+To know more about VPN services’ logging policies in Australia, read this dedicated guide.